ErikGartner/dTree/README.md

 ```
 gulp demo
 ```
 It hosts a demo on localhost:3000 by serving [test/demo](test/demo).
+The same demo is also available on [JSFiddle](https://jsfiddle.net/tpde0cer/1/).

 ## Contributing
 Contributions are very welcomed!
 Checkout the [CONTRIBUTING](CONTRIBUTING.md) document for style information.